Independent African news, markets, culture and politics.

 Gov Mutfwang clarifies alleged APC move

-The Plateau State chapter of the All Progressives Congress (APC) has challenged Governor Caleb Mutfwang to reveal the names of those allegedly pressuring him to defect from the Peoples Democratic Party (PDP) to the APC.
-This comes after Governor Mutfwang claimed that several APC members had approached him to join their party, but he would only consider such a move if directed by God or the will of the people who elected him.
+The Plateau State chapter of the All Progressives Congress (APC) has challenged Governor Caleb Mutfwang to disclose the names of those allegedly pressuring him to defect from the Peoples Democratic Party (PDP) to the APC.
+Governor Mutfwang previously claimed that several APC members had approached him about joining their party, but he would consider such a move only if directed by God or by the will of the people who elected him.
+He said, “Only two people would authorise me to change my party.
+One is the God of heaven, and the other is you, the people.”
+He added that 60 to 70 percent of APC members in the state would welcome him, though they are hesitant to express this publicly.

 Scroll to Top